June 23, 2025

 Recycling superalloy scrap using ESR with a non-consumable water-cooled electrode is technically feasible and can be successfully implemented.
 Success is contingent upon careful electrode design, incorporating effective water cooling, Molybdenum tips for process initiation, and an optimized copper wall thickness to promote protective slag skin formation, along with meticulous process control, including the use of a liquid start and optimized operating parameters.

 The process demonstrated its ability to yield a final product whose chemical composition and mechanical properties are comparable to those of conventionally produced material.
-Consequently, this method holds potential for being highly cost-effective by upgrading low-value scrap into a high-value product.
+Consequently, this method has the potential to be highly cost-effective by upgrading low-value scrap into a high-value product.
 Furthermore, the process shows promise for scaling up to produce larger diameter ingots and for application to a diverse range of superalloy scrap types.

 \